-The first sermon ever preached after Jesus rose from the dead - as I read you from Acts 2 - was preached on the resurrection.
+The first sermon ever preached after Jesus rose from the dead, as I read you from Acts 2, was preached on the resurrection.
 And the resurrection then became the theme for all apostolic preaching and for all gospel preaching through all the years of history since.
-In the book of Acts, Peter not only preached on the resurrection in chapter two, but he preached on the resurrection in chapter four, and then, again, he preached on the resurrection in chapter ten.
-Stephen preached on the resurrection in chapter seven; Phillip preached on the resurrection in chapter eight; and then Paul preached on the resurrection - chapter nine, chapter 13, chapter 28.
+In the book of Acts, Peter not only preached on the resurrection in chapter two, but he preached on the resurrection in chapter four, and then again he preached on the resurrection in chapter ten.
+Stephen preached on the resurrection in chapter seven.
+Phillip preached on the resurrection in chapter eight.
+And then Paul preached on the resurrection in chapter nine, chapter 13, and chapter 28.

-Matthew begins in verse one by recording this, “After the Sabbath, as it began to dawn toward the first day of the week, Mary Magdalene and the other Mary came to look at the grave.”
+And Matthew begins in verse 1 by recording this, “After the Sabbath, as it began to dawn toward the first day of the week, Mary Magdalene and the other Mary came to look at the grave.”
 Here we meet the women.
 Not just these women, there were some others as well.
-Mark adds that Solome was there, the mother of James and John, the wife of Zebedde.
+Mark adds that Salome was there, the mother of James and John, the wife of Zebedee.
 Luke adds that a woman by the name of Johanna was there, the wife of one of Herod’s stewards.
-John mentions only Mary Magdalene but uses the pronoun "we" indicating there were others.
+John mentions only Mary Magdalene but uses the pronoun we, indicating there were others.
 It was a group of women.
-Women who had come all the way from Galilee; women who had stood by Him at the cross, women who were there at the burial and had lingered long into that Friday night and women who were back that Sunday at the dawn having left their place of rest in the dark.
+Women who had come all the way from Galilee, women who had stood by Him at the cross, women who were there at the burial and had lingered long into that Friday night, and women who were back that Sunday at the dawn having left their place of rest in the dark.

-And why - why women?
+And why?
+Why women?
 Why did God choose women to be the first eyewitnesses of the resurrection?
-Well, some say because God likes to choose the weak, those who are not the noble, those who are behind the scenes, those perhaps who are unexpected.
+Well some say because God likes to choose the weak, those who are not the noble, those who are behind the scenes, those perhaps who are unexpected.
 God likes to surprise us and maybe even startle us with his sovereign choices.
-And some have suggested that God rewards the faithful and after all the disciples had forsaken Him and fled.
+And some have suggested that God rewards the faithful, and after all the disciples had forsaken Him and fled.
 Where were they at the foot of the cross?
 Where were they at the burial?
 The women were there and God rewards faithfulness.
-And some have suggested that after all death came to the whole human race in a garden through a woman, namely Eve.
+And some have suggested that, after all, death came to the whole human race in a garden through a woman, namely Eve.
 Why shouldn’t life come to redeem the race, first to women in another garden?
-And perhaps it could be said that the deepest sorrow deserves the highest joy, and the woman - the women had the deepest sorrow after all.
-Whatever sorrow the disciples had seems to me to be overpowered by their cowardice.
+And perhaps it could be said that the deepest sorrow deserves the highest joy, and the women had the deepest sorrow.
+After all, whatever sorrow the disciples had seems to me to be overpowered by their cowardice.
 Whatever cowardice the women had was overpowered by their sorrow.
 And some might suggest that supreme love deserves supreme blessing.
 However greatly the disciples may have loved Jesus, their fear restrained them, but however much their fear restrained them the women loved Jesus so much, they were there.

-Well all of that may be well and good, but you know why they, really - the real reason why they were the eyewitnesses of the resurrection; you know why they were the first to know about it?
+Well all of that may be well and good, but you know why they - the real reason why they were the eyewitnesses of the resurrection?
+You know why they were the first to know about it?
 Because they were the first to show up.
 How profound is that?
 It’s amazing how you will find yourself in the center of God’s purposes if you’re just around were He’s working and speaking and moving.